-Even though it’s believed that coffee and milk aren’t the best sources of boron — they might actually be somewhat low in boron compared to many legumes, vegetables and fruits — they were the top contributors in the American diet because of the high amount many people consume of them.
+Even though it’s believed that coffee and milk aren’t the best sources of boron — they might actually be somewhat low in boron compared to many legumes, vegetables and fruits — they were the top contributors in the American diet because of the high amount of these foods/beverages that many people consume.

-The upper limits for boron depend on your age and gender and are as follows: (3)
+The upper limit for boron depends on your age and gender and are as follows: (3)

 - 1–3 years: 3 milligrams/day